Billionaire and philanthropist offering $10G reward for missing Marine

 WOUNDED US SPECIAL FORCES VETERAN HONORED AT YANKEE STADIUM WITH FAMILY BY SIDE

 Pulte was said to have learned about Conger from Gretchen Smith, the founder of Code of Vets, a non-profit helping to bring awareness and take care of vets suffering from PTSD.
-She said the family has scared and out in the woods looking for him, as Conger reportedly left his wallet, phone and service dog behind.
+She said the family is scared and out in the woods looking for him, as Conger reportedly left his wallet, phone and service dog behind.

 "We feel like this is a true emergency," Smith told Fox 10.
 "We have to take action and [Pulte] wants to be a part of the veteran community in doing what he can to decrease that number that we have daily that's committing suicide."